The Definitive Guide to Outsourced NOC Support Services (2024)

 During onboarding: turning up service

-Reaping the benefits that come with a highly capable, operationally-mature NOC without having to endure the typical onboarding headaches requires a well-defined process and a commitment to adhere to it.
+Reaping the benefits that come with a highly capable, operationally mature NOC without having to endure the typical onboarding headaches requires a well-defined process and a commitment to adhere to it.
 It also means committing to diligent communication at each stage, ensuring both sides are clear on what’s happening and when.

-Here at INOC, we’ve invested a lot of time and energy into developing and refining an onboarding process that ensures a successful transition to outsourced NOC service without creating headaches and needlessly time-intensive work.
+Here at INOC, we’ve invested a lot of time and energy into developing and refining an onboarding process that ensures a successful transition to outsourced NOC service without creating headaches and needlessly time-consuming work.
 The process graphic below offers a look at the nine steps we take to onboard new NOC clients.

 Read our post, Onboarding Outsourced NOC Support: 9 Steps to Success, for a deeper dive into what you can expect as a client going through this process and tips you can use to prepare accordingly.

-Since onboarding is such a critical step in transitioning to third-party NOC support, be sure the service provider you trust with protecting and optimizing your infrastructure offers a dedicated service turnup team that walks you through our process with helpful tools to keep everyone aligned.
+Since onboarding is such a critical step in transitioning to third-party NOC support, be sure the service provider you trust with protecting and optimizing your infrastructure offers a dedicated service turn-up team that walks you through our process with helpful tools to keep everyone aligned.

 After onboarding: Change Management, Continual Service Improvement, and Customer Experience Management